How do I make Jesus Lord of my life?

 TL;DR

 We don't really “make” Jesus the Lord of our life because He already is the Lord of our lives (Romans 10:12).
-The secret is acknowledging that Jesus is the Lord of our lives.
-We can show Jesus is the Lord by obeying God’s commands in the Bible and listening to guidance from the Holy Spirit (John 14:16-17).
+One of the keys is acknowledging that Jesus is already the Lord over our lives.
+We show the world that Jesus is the Lord by obeying God’s commands, talking to Him, and listening to guidance from the Holy Spirit (John 14:16-17).
 The Holy Spirit will convict us about actions that will hurt us.
-We'll all mess up at times, but Jesus our Lord is always ready to forgive us (1 John 1:9).
-Jesus is our wonderful and loving Lord.
+We'll all mess up at times, but our Lord is always ready and willing to forgive us (1 John 1:9).
+Jesus is trustworthy, wise, and loves us immensely, so we can feel safe to live under His Lordship.

 Writer: Vivian Bricker